Kaizen074/weather/README.md

 <br>

-## How can I talk with Steroid?
+## How can I talk to Steroid?

-**It is highly recommended to use [steroid-wallpaper](https://github.com/ivanbogaeb/steroid-wallpaper), since it's a browser friendly wrapper to communicate with Steroid.**
+**It is highly recommended to use [steroid-wallpaper](https://github.com/ivanbogaeb/steroid-wallpaper), since it's a browser friendly wrapper to communicate with Steroid, including features such as Weather, Spotify and localStorage memory handling.**

 Steroid runs on two different ports for each web API:
 - **Metrics API** `(Port 7666)`